Is My Landlord Responsible For Damage to My Property?

 And you are also not responsible for the damage.

-In this case, it’s the neighbor who is responsible.
-If the neighbor has renters insurance, that policy will cover the cost of the ceiling.
+In this case, it's the neighbor who is responsible.
+If the neighbor has renters insurance, that policy will cover the ceiling cost.

 Water Leak